© Copyright Amy Rexroth . All Rights Reserved.

 Due to the volume of forensic evaluations, sadly, at this time I am no longer able to accept reunification therapy or co-parent coaching cases.

 I became a licensed psychologist in 1992, and went on to build and maintain successful full-time practices in Nebraska and Ohio before arriving in Indianapolis in 2010.
 In addition, I have been extensively involved in university research and teaching (see Curriculum Vita).
 I am a member of the American Psychological Association and a member and past president of the Association of Family and Conciliation Courts.

-In conducting assessments, whether administering custody/parenting time evaluations, psychoeducational batteries, or psychodiagnostic assessments, my work is always based on up-to-date science and practice.
-I taught Psychological Assessment and Developmental Psychology at the University of Nebraska at Kearney for 13 years, which allows me to bring to each case a uniquely comprehensive and detailed expertise on test use across a broad range of age groups.
+The scope of my therapeutic practice is limited to high-conflict, post-divorce situations.
+I have performed over 100 court-ordered domestic relations assessments (custody/parenting time evaluations and parental fitness evaluations).
+My work is always based on up-to-date science and practice.
+I taught graduate level Psychological Assessment (Psychometrics) and Developmental Psychology at the University of Nebraska at Kearney for 13 years, which allows me to bring to each case a uniquely comprehensive and detailed expertise on test use across a broad range of age groups.
 At the same, I strive to integrate assessment findings with a sensitive and thorough understanding of each client as an individual.

-I have a 28 year-old son who has exceeded all my hopes in becoming a man of character, compassion, and good will.
-My partner, Sue Whiston, is a Professor of Counseling Psychology at the University of Indiana.
+On a personal note or two, I have a 34 year-old son who has exceeded all my hopes in becoming a man of character, compassion, and good will.
+My wife, Sue Whiston, is a retired Professor of Counseling Psychology at the University of Indiana.
 In my spare time I enjoy composing and recording music in my home studio.
-I have traveled extensively and hope to continue doing so.
+Sue and I have traveled extensively and hope to continue doing so.